majoseph77/brain_sop/README.md

 2. Bundle install
 3. Branch feature to make changes

+##MVP
+- As a user I want to be able to register or sign in
+- As a user I want my learning style to be determined
+- As a user I want a profile page for my learning style with access to study material
+- As a user I want to choose my own course
+- As a user I want to add, edit, and delete my vocabulary words.

+## Icebox/ Future Features
+- Live chat option for tutoring
+- Auditory and Visual learning modules added
+- Interactive learning tutorials
+- Lecutres
+- Slideshows

 ## Unsolved problems
 1. Break on register page on heroku, but a refresh of the page fixes the error